On Coffee, Connoisseurship, and Hipster Elitism

 Connoisseurship is a way to extract more pleasure from the little things.
 I am a suit enthusiast.
 Not only do I enjoy wearing bespoke suits, I enjoy knowing about them.
 Knowing what goes into the making of a bespoke suit is comforting to me.
 It’s not enough to simply know that the suit is made just for me, and that it fits well.
 I need to know why it fits so well, and the history and tradition behind bespoke clothing.

 Take coffee for example.
 It certainly is hip to be a coffee snob right now (emphasis on snob).
-The true hipsters must go found a new cultural phenomenon, and I believe coffee is the new one.
+The true hipsters are always on the hunt for a new cultural phenomenon, and I believe coffee is object of this ever-present effort.
 It wasn’t too long ago when Starbucks was popular yet not ubiquitous.
 Now that Starbucks has emerged as a dominant pop culture icon, it has become popular amongst those in the counterculture to hate on Starbucks.
 The next step in the evolution of the hipster would, naturally, be to rise above the mass consumption of corporate java and to enjoy exclusive specialty coffees.

 To achieve a greater separation between themselves and the masses, hipsters of course turn to more esoteric variations of coffees.
 To separate the sheep from the shepherds, they choose the espresso.
 The espresso is a coffee beverage that demands a high degree of skill to make.
 Everything from the temperature of the water to the pounds-per-inch pressing down on the coffee grounds must be controlled.
 Would-be baristas must exercise an exacting mastery over the creation of an espresso.
-The espresso is an art form, and hipsters are the budding artists.
+The espresso is an art form, and hipsters are the budding artists (or so they would have you believe).

 Of course, I have no issue with people thrusting themselves into the world of coffee.
 Things can only improve: with greater demand comes greater competition, which is always a good thing when it comes to businesses.
 My real issue is with those who blindly leap into any realm of expertise without being properly prepared.

 There are lots of folks out there who jump right into the latest hip thing to do.
-My contention is that these folks don’t actually deserve to be considered connoisseurs: in fact, they should be outright banned from the hobby.
+My contention is that these folks don’t actually deserve to be considered connoisseurs as they are by the unknowing general public.
+In fact, they should be outright banned from the hobby.
 They are nothing but snobs, hipsters, elitists who pervert the good nature of connoisseurship for their own narcissistic needs.
 My reasons for delving into the coffee world were not to distinguish myself: I simply wanted to have a good cup of coffee.

 Having a good cup of coffee can of course become quite an investment.
 That is why I thoroughly researched the topic of coffee equipment before I plopped a single cent down.
 Connoisseurship is something to be respected, and there is a proper way to go about it.